Nothing Really Matters: Synopsis and reception

-Live performance
+Live performances

 On February 24, 1999, Madonna performed "Nothing Really Matters" as the opening number of the 41st Annual Grammy Awards.
 The performance was held and recorded at Shrine Auditorium in Los Angeles, California.
 The stage had two large Japanese infrastructures on either side, a black screen, and a semi-large bench on which Madonna stood.
 The performance opened with the lights beaming on Madonna, who wore the red Gaultier kimono, red platform boots, and black bob hairstyle.
 The chorus started with four back-up dancers holding plastic bag, similar to the Japanese people in the music video, and a background dancer being projected on screen.
 By the second chorus, Madonna's back-up vocalists started singing atop the benches wearing similar kimonos.
 During the song's bridge interlude, a man entered the stage and started performing with flamed rope.
 When Madonna won the award for Best Pop Vocal Album at the same ceremony, she came onstage with Orbit to accept the award in the red kimono.

 The live performance received positive reviews from most music critics; Jason Kaufman from NY Rock commented, "Her constant nationality morphing has got to go.
 With her geisha-girl-gone-club-hopping outfit last night, [...] the woman proved she's a walking Epcot Center, long on fashion and short on culture.
 And what were those women dancing behind her in her musical number holding?
 The objects looked like fetuses from last week's The X-Files".
 Bradley Stern from Idolator hosted a poll, asking viewers what was their best Madonna Grammy performance.
 Alongside the 1999 Grammys, Stern listed Madonna's performances of "Music" at the 2001 ceremony, "Hung Up" at the 2006 ceremony, and "Same Love" and "Open Your Heart" at the 2014 ceremony.
 "Nothing Really Matters" came third in the poll with 102 votes.
 InStyle staff highlighted the performance as one of the best Grammy performances to date.

+The song was performed as the opening number for the Celebration Tour of 2023–24.
+During the performance, she wore a floor-length black kimono and a diamond radial headdress while a large white light shined above her.
+The headdress was designed by German designer Malakai specifically for the tour, adorned with 25 large Swarovski crystals and paved with micro-crystals, using "Madonna's iconography and what she stands for" as main inspiration.
+Matt Cain from BBC Culture pointed out how "there are no distracting theatrics, just Madonna, her image and her voice – which has never sounded better" and described the performance as a "heartfelt rendition".
+According to Liam Hess of Vogue, given that "Nothing Really Matters" is one of Madonna's most personal tracks, "it made for a neat introduction to a show that offered a deliberately looser, chattier glimpse at Madonna, the woman".